Importer and Manufacturer of Rail and Service Equipment

 Created detailed sales budgets

 Created detailed sales budgets per customer, per state, per product / service.
 Full analysis was performed on history with forecasting predictions.
 This was monitored monthly and action was taken to improve numbers or reward the team.
-Data and insights were reported for supporting evidence for Management to highlight financial impact if changes were not made.
+Data and insights were reported for supporting evidence for Management that highlighted the financial impact if changes were not made.
 Some examples included creating a minimum order value for customer orders, creating strategies for stock obsolescence to reduce slow moving stock.

 Established Key Performance Indicators

 Established Key Performance Indicators for key processes and measurement, reporting and monitoring.
-Created dashboard reporting highlight financial and non-financial data in summary and detailed format and holding monthly management meetings.
-Identify quality business opportunities that served the company’s vision and goals.
+Created dashboard reporting highlighting financial and non-financial data in summary and detailed format and held monthly management meetings.
+Identified quality business opportunities that served the company’s vision and goals.
 Improved sales quotations, follow up procedures and closing deals – resulting in higher sales conversion ratios and the achievement of sales budgets.